ont-app/igraph-vocabulary/README.md

 <a name="h2-overview"></a>
 ## Overview

-This builds on the ont-app.vocabulary library and the ont-app.igraph library, and is responsible for basic functionality involving both. ont-app.igraph and ont-app.vocabulary are independent libraries, and this library is provided to host basic logic that combines the two.
+`ont-app/igraph` and `ont-app/vocabulary` are independent
+libraries.
+The former defining a generic graph-based primitive container, and the latter defining a way of treating namespaced Keyword Identifies (KWIs) as though they were URIs comprising a public vocabulary, integrated with URIs. `ont-app/igraph-vocabulary` is responsible for basic functionality involving the intersection or these two, providing some basic ontological constructs that express common features of IGraph implementations.

 A KWI is a namespaced clojure keyword used exactly the way a URI is used in RDF.
 Ideally URI should be importable as KWIs and integrated